anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 To set up IAM permissions for your Cloud Function, you can add one or more members to a Cloud Function's IAM policy.
 Members can be individual user accounts, groups of users, or service accounts.
 You can assign roles to these members, which determine the actions they can perform on the function.

 Now, there's a special member called `allUsers` that represents anyone on the internet.
 You can grant the member : `allUsers` the role : `Cloud Function Invoker`.
 This will allow anyone on the internet to invoke the Cloud Function without requiring authentication.
 However we'll stick to giving a specific service account the permission `Cloud Function Invoker`.
-Invoking a Cloud Function using the `allUsers` binding, the function's logs will show the request came from an unauthenticated source, making it suspicious in some cases.
+Invoking a Cloud Function using the `allUsers` binding, will let the function's logs show the request coming from an unauthenticated source, making it suspicious in some cases.
 On the other hand, if a service account is used, the logs will show request coming from an authorized source, reducing any suspicion.

 ### APIs and Permissions Required to Set IAM Policy Binding to a Cloud Function via gCloud & Cloud Function API (gRPC & REST)